A solo road trip to Jefferson, Texas, might be what you need!

 Karma Farms Horseback Riding

 I love horseback riding.
 I always seek out the nearest place to ride where ever I go.
 There’s something about being on a horse out in nature that I can’t explain.
 But if you love it too, then you know.
-I found Karma Farms on Facebook, which is a short drive from Jefferson in Marshall.
+I found Karma Farms on Facebook, a short drive from Jefferson in Marshall.
 They offer trail riding on Colonial Horses by reservations only, and it was indeed an unforgettable horse ride.
 Karma Farms received excellent reviews on TripAdvisor and in several newspapers.
-Seriously, it was the best solo road trip I’ve been on this year!
+It was the best solo road trip I’ve been on this year!

 Pro Tip: Be sure to plan your road trip ahead of time, and check for special events that may be going on.